Frequently Asked Questions

 Yes.
 AIA is Accredited by AdvancED/Cognia the parent organization for the North Central Association CASI, the Southern Association of Colleges and Schools CASI and the Northwest Accrediting Commission.

 AdvancED/Cognia, North Central Association CASI, the Southern Association of Colleges and Schools CASI and the Northwest Accrediting Commission are accrediting agencies recognized by the State Department of Education, CHEA, and The United States Department of Education.

 AdvancED/Cognia is a nationally recognized accrediting agency dedicated to advancing excellence in education worldwide.
 AdvancED provides accreditation, research, and professional services to 36,000 schools and school systems—employing more than four million educators and enrolling more than 25 million students—across the United States and 85 other nations.

-Can I use a diploma from AIA to enroll into college?
+Can I use a diploma from AIA to apply to colleges?

 Yes!
 AIA has a solid reputation within the academic community.
 Our graduates are able to pursue employment and/or a college education.
 All colleges, universities and employers accept credentials issued by a Regionally Accredited High School.
 AIA’s Accreditation is recognized by all 50-States Departments' of Education and the US Department of Education.

 Who teaches the online courses at AIA?

 All online courses and programs are taught by highly qualified instructors that hold appropriate degrees from accredited universities, relative to each instructor’s area of expertise.